-First Da ay

-1. Wives are called to submit to their husbands.
+- 1. Wives are called to submit to their husbands.
 Read Galatians 3:28-29.
 Does this submission mean that wives are somehow inferior to their husbands?
-Explain your answer.

-2. Read Philippians 2:5-8.
+Explain your answer. - 2.
+Read Philippians 2:5-8.
 What does it teach you about how wives should respond to their equality with their husbands?

-Second Day

-3. Read Genesis 2:18 and 1 Corinthians 11:7-9.
-What do these verses tell you about the relationship of a woman to her husband?

-4. How might a wife carry out this role?

-5. How might a husband lead his wife in this way?
+- 3. Read Genesis 2:18 and 1 Corinthians 11:7-9.
+What do these verses tell you about the relationship of a woman to her husband? - 4.
+How might a wife carry out this role? - 5.
+How might a husband lead his wife in this way?

-Third D Day

-6. Continuing to think about the wife as a helper, how do these verses apply:
+Continuing to think about the wife as a helper, how do these verses apply: Proverbs 1:7-8:

-Proverbs 1:7-8:

 Galatians 6:1 & 1 Peter 3:1-2:

-Fourth Day Read Titus 2:3-5.
+- 7. Read Titus 2:3-5.
 Women, how are you doing in living out these verses out as a wife or wife to be?
-Men, how are you doing in helping your wife (or preparing yourself to help your wife) live out these verses?
+Men, how are you doing in helping your wife (or preparing yourself to help your wife) live out these verses? - 8.
 Read 1 Corinthians 11:3.
 What is the ultimate purpose of a wife's submission to her husband?
-Who is the ultimate object of her submission? ay One way of looking at submission is as sacrifice.
+Who is the ultimate object of her submission?

+- 9. One way of looking at submission is as sacrifice.
 Read Romans 12:1-2.
-What do you learn here about submission as sacrifice?
+What do you learn here about submission as sacrifice? - 10.
 Read Psalm 81:11,13.
 What does God say is the ultimate reason for people's failure to submit to Him?
-How are we to change our ways?
+How are we to change our ways? - 11.
 Read Psalm 81:12.
-What is the result of our failure to submit? ay Read Hebrews 12:6-11.
+What is the result of our failure to submit?

+- 12. Read Hebrews 12:6-11.
 What happens when women do not submit to their husbands, or people do not submit to God?
-What is the purpose of God's actions described here?
+What is the purpose of God's actions described here? - 13.
 Read Psalm 81:13-16 & 1 Peter 3:5-6.
 What blessings of submission, for men and women, do you find here?

-Unless called to celibacy, every woman is called to submit to a man in marriage.
+Unless called to celibacy, every woman is called to submit to a particular man in marriage.
 Yet submitting to another is the most difficult task any woman, or man, faces.
 We all have a desire to establish ourselves as the sole authority in our lives, ruling over our universes in the place of God.
-Women will live out this pattern in marriage when they fail to deal with their anxieties and fears.
+Women will struggle with this pattern in marriage.
 But the woman who overcomes these temptations by submitting to God will also submit to her husband and find herself filled with the best that God has to offer.